Kaizen can stifle innovation and risk taking

-Make kaizen a rule, but don't make it the rule.
+Make kaizen a rule.
+Don't make it the rule.

 Related articles: